 Alarming Cell Phone Addiction Statistics

-This is because exposure starts so young and there are so many hooks — social media, email, texting, porn, shopping, gambling, gaming, binge viewing, apps, news feeds, and more.
+This is because smartphone exposure starts at such a young age and there are so many addictive hooks — social media, email, texting, porn, shopping, gambling, gaming, binge viewing, apps, news feeds, and more.

 - 72% keep their smartphone within a five-foot reach at all times.

 - 70% of women and 61% of men experience phone separation anxiety.

 - 37% say that they “couldn’t live without it.”